Wrinkles in Web Handling – Top 7 Causes

 Regardless of the many precautions and cures you might apply to your web converting operation, sometimes wrinkling is just going to happen.
 In some instances, a special roller will help.
 In others, it won’t.
 The problem may be in how the parent roll was wound.
 It might be in the makeup of the material itself.
 The cause may be a combination of things, some of which may be out of your control.

-There is no magic cure for wrinkling.
+There is no magic cure for wrinkles in web handling.
 Do your homework and then look to the experience and advice of a qualified roller manufacturer to help work through the options.